Home " How do I calculate my GHG footprint? " CO2 emissions by sector of activity

 Today, more and more managers are interested in their environmental footprint, either out of ecological concern or out of concern for compliance with current and future regulations.

-The only effective way to measure the carbon footprint of a company is to carry out an annual GHG assessment that takes into account the quantity of CO2 and greenhouse gas emissions produced by its sector of activity (industry, services, local authorities, food industry, real estate, logistics, events, sports, etc.).
+The only effective way to measure a company's carbon footprint is to carry out an annual GHG assessment, taking into account the quantity of CO2 and greenhouse gas emissions produced by its sector of activity (industry, services, local authorities, agri-food, real estate, logistics, events, sport, etc.).

 In order to reduce global emissions, all actors in the various sectors are thus called upon to carry out a complete assessment of their greenhouse gas emissions.